walkerRnD/codebuff/npm-app/README.md

 # The AI coder for serious engineers

-Use Manicode to write code faster every day.
+Use Manicode to edit large codebases from your terminal.

-Intended for experienced engineers in large codebases.
+Intended for every day use by experienced engineers.

 1. Run `manicode` from your terminal.
 2. Tell it what to do.